GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

   -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile)
-      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=true: Wait for deployed resources to stabilize --sync-remote-cache='always': One of `always`(default), `missing`, or `never`.
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --status-check=true: Wait for deployed resources to stabilize --sync-remote-cache='always': Controls how Skaffold manages the remote config cache (see `remote-cache-dir`).
+One of `always` (default), `missing`, or `never`. `always` syncs remote repositories to latest on access. `missing` only clones remote repositories if they do not exist locally. `never` means the user takes responsibility for updating remote repositories.
-Set to `always` to sync remote git repositories cache in `remote-cache-dir` directory every time skaffold starts.
-Set to `missing` to only clone the remote git repositories once if they don't exist locally in the `remote-cache-dir` directory.
-Set to `never` to manually manage the remote repositories.
       --tail=false: Stream logs from deployed objects
       --v2=false: Next skaffold config (v2).
 Use kpt to render/hydrate and deploy manifests.